derRiesenOtter/bachelor/docs/thesis/introduction.typ

 $ "Similarity"("valine", "threonine") = frac(q_"valine" dot q_"threonine", ||q_"valine"|| ||q_"threonine"||) = cos(Phi) $ <similarities>

 In an actual word embedding these vectors do not contain real world properties like in this example.
-Instead a model trains these values for every word so it minimizes the loss.
+Instead a model learns the values that result in the smallest loss.
-The resulting values do not correspond to any real world properties. @noauthor_word_nodate
+@noauthor_word_nodate

 === Block Decomposition of Protein Sequences

-The block decomposition algorithm by Martin Girard, who works at the Max Planck Institute for Polymer Research was used.
+The block decomposition algorithm by Martin Girard, a researcher at the Max Planck Institute for Polymer Research, was used.
 This algorithm stems from an unpublished article where a surrogate model for low complexity protein sequences was created.
 The model itself is based on combinatorics on words, particular sturmian words and their generalizations.
 It was able to show that